Don4141/CAPSTONE_PROJECTS_UMASS_MLE/README.md

 Let's follow up with another python script that will read the accession numbers/Uniprot IDs from an input file and download their AlphaFold predicted structures from AlphaFold database hosted by the European Bioinformatics Institute (EBI).

-- Create mutation files for Foldx:
+- Create mutation files and run Foldx:

+Since we are interested in the energy difference between the reference residues (WT) and their variants, we will run FoldX with the BuildModel command.
+BuildModel requires a mutant-file (enlisting the mutations) to run.

+FoldX operates two ways of defining mutations, that's Mutant file or Individual list mode.
+We will use Individual list mode as the Mutant file mode requires the sequences of the mutants and is ideal if studying several mutations in a protein.

+In Individual list mode, the file individual_list.txt contains the mutations we want to make, in the classical FoldX format (WT residue, chain, residue number, mutant residue).
+It is required than the name of the file containing the mutations starts by individual_list.
+Don't include any space on the mutation lines.

-For each PDB file, we need to create a text file that lista all the mutations under study.
+For each PDB file, we need to create a text file that list all the mutations under study.
 The mutations should be structured to match FoldX's expectations.
 Typically, the format include the chain idenitfier along with the residue number and the mutation.

 Entries in the mutation file should follow this format: [Chain][Residue Number][Mutation]